meiganchiu/pdsnd_github/README.md

 ### Description
-Describe what your project is about and what it does Project to look into bikeshare data using python.
+Describe what your project is about and what it does Project to calculate statistics and build an interactive environment where user chooses data and filter for a dataset to analyze.

 ### Files used
 Include the files used